V.A. Annual Evaluations

 - Equity is the promotion of justice, impartiality, and fairness.
 Topics related to equity center on understanding the root causes of disparities within our society.
 For example, exploring the fairness within procedures, processes, and distribution of resources is related to equity.

-- Inclusion ensures that diverse and marginalized groups actually are welcomed, invited, and able to participate fulling in all opportunities within an organization or group.
+- Inclusion ensures that diverse and marginalized groups actually are welcomed, invited, and able to participate fully in all opportunities within an organization or group.
 Inclusion focused on behaviors and social norms that make sure people feel welcomed.

 Opportunities to demonstrate achievement in the areas of DEI are diverse and expansive; however, awardees must be outstanding relative to all graduates of our program with respect to the area of diversity, equity, and inclusion.
 For example, serving on the diversity committee does not constitute meeting this requirement, but research production, community activism, extracurricular teaching, and DEI-centered clinical work could demonstrate meeting the threshold of outstanding achievements.
 Below are some examples of achievements that could be considered outstanding DEI achievements.